lemocla/Which-way-is-up/documentation/features/features.md

     ![home-feature](screenshots/home-review.png)

     - ### **User stories**
-      > - As site user, I want to engage with the artist work so that I can be part of the artist community
+      > - As site user, I want to engage with the artist work so that I can be part of his community
       > - As a shopper, I want to read reviews so that I can have a better understanding of the quality of the artist work